 Artificial intelligence (AI) and machine learning aren’t just the prerogatives of international corporations anymore.
 They’re changing the environment for small businesses too.
-According to data of Marketing Interactive, just under a third of all B2B companies will be using AI to enhance at least one of their primary sales processes by 2020.
+According to data from Marketing Interactive, just under a third of all B2B companies will be using Artificial Intelligence tools to enhance at least one of their primary sales processes by 2020.

 Here are five ways, in which writers can use these tools to their advantage:

 - Smart proofreading

 - Better Ads